melda-inan/gymondo-task/README.md

 After containers are ready;
 - You can access db on http://localhost:5432/gymondo-db with username: admin and password: admin.
 - You can access API documentation on http://localhost:8080/gymondo/api/swagger-ui/.
 Also you can try out the APIs here.
 You need API-KEY for authorization.
 You can use "e204d7bf-3013-4848-91bb-c5000480a5e8" as API-KEY.

+** If you can't access with localhost, please try with your docker-machine ip.